daylapvlong/daylapvlong/README.md

 <h2 align="center">Currently an undergraduate fullstack developer from Hanoi Vietnam</h3>

 ## More About Me :blush:
-- 🌱 I’m currently majoring **software engineering at FPT university**
+- 🌱 I majored in Software Engineering at FPT University
-- 🔭 I’m currently into backend development with **NodeJs, ReactJs and Java Spring**
+- 🔭 I'm passionate about backend development and have hands-on experience with Node.js, NestJS, ReactJS, and Java Spring
-- ⚡ It's my goal to become a **fullstack developer** in the near future
+- 💡 Currently working as a Fullstack Developer and LLM Researcher at VPBank
+- ⚡ Proficient in building scalable applications and fluent in both frontend and backend stacks
+- 🚀 Always exploring new technologies and aiming to build intelligent, user-centric systems

 <h2 align="left">Connect with me:</h3>
 <p align="left">